 NOTE: Many climbers swear that avoiding moisture is the answer to good skin.
 They wear gloves when they do the dishes and even try to shower without getting their hands wet.
 We understand the approach, but it’s not sustainable.
-Your skin is your largest organ; it needs moisture and nourishment to be healthy and grow.
+Your skin is your largest organ; it needs moisture and nourishment to be regenerate.
 Instead of dehydrating your skin, you want to moisturize it appropriately so that it stays elastic and can stretch.
 There is a fine line...mushy tips and grandpa skin are no good.

 When you trim, make sure a little bit of white nail remains.
 If you find yourself still scratching the wall, you didn’t trim enough.
 If your nails sting after you cut them, you took too much off.
 Make sure to round the edge all the way to the side of your finger to avoid hangnails.

-Moisturize your hands 1-2 hours prior to climbing: Moisturize your hands before the session?
+Moisturize your hands 1-2 hours prior to climbing.
+Moisturize your hands before the session?
 Yup.
 If you correctly time the application of moisturizer, your skin will be well hydrated and elastic by the time you start pulling on holds.
-Elastic skin is less likely to crack and split, while rock-hard “plastic” skin can tear and pop open like a grape.
-You don’t want grape skin.
+Elastic skin is less likely to crack and split, while rock-hard “plastic” skin can tear and pop open like a grape (you don’t want grape skin).

 IMPORTANT: Do NOT use a wax-based cream.
 You can hardly use your phone after putting that stuff on, much less climb.

-File your skin: In the noob phase of climbing, everyone gets blisters.
-It’s inevitable.
-Just roll with it for a while.
+File your skin.
+In the noob phase of climbing, everyone gets blisters.
+It’s inevitable – just roll with it for a while.
 Eventually your blisters metamorphose into strong, healthy calluses.
 As a climber, you want calluses that are flat and smooth.
 If they’re not, they can fray and rip, so it’s important to reduce the chances of that happening.
 All it takes is a little skin filing.

 Any time you notice fraying of your skin or calluses, use a sandpaper file to smooth them out.
 The smoother your skin, the less likely it is to catch and rip on climbing holds.
 Most gyms have skin files available.
 That said, you wouldn’t be the only one who felt grossed out by the thought of sharing a file with a hundred other people...